Ruaha National Park Travel Guide: A Journey into Tanzania's Untamed Heart

 During these trips, one discovers a strange, new world of after-dark animals: bush babies, genets, civets, and even such elusive predators as leopards on the powl.
 It is a night with electricity in the air, as something is being sighted out in the darkness with the aid of a spotlight.
 Your guide is able to see the glowing eyes and the unseen activity.

-Photograph Giant Baobabs and Scenic Landscapes
+Photograph Giant Baobabs and scenic landscapes

 The landscape at Ruaha is spectacular, just like its wildlife.
 Wide plains dotted with old baobab trees, rocky kopjes with spectacular views, and golden sunsets create a constantly shifting background.
 Amateur photographers will never run out of stimuli, including taking pictures of the silhouette of a giraffe against the background of a burning sky or of arid riverbeds.